Torchy the Battery Boy

-The second series of 26 episodes was produced by Associated British-Pathé without the involvement of Anderson and AP Films.
-The show is one of several children's television programmes from the mid-twentieth century to exist in its entirety, without loss or damage.
+The first series premiered on ABC Weekend TV on 11 January 1959, followed by Associated-Rediffusion on 23 February 1960.
+The second series premiered on Associated-Rediffusion on 23 August 1960.
+The show is one of several children's television programmes from the mid-20th century to exist today in its entirety, without loss or damage.
 Both series have been digitally remastered and released on DVD.

 Plot

-Torchy, the Battery Boy, was created by Mr. Bumbledrop, a lonely old toymaker who spends the majority of his days tending to his garden, where the neighbourhood children play.
+Torchy, the Battery Boy, was created by Mr Bumbledrop, a lonely old toymaker who spends the majority of his days tending to his garden, where the neighbourhood children play.
 Torchy has a lamp on his head, and when he pushes a button on his jacket and utters a mysterious phrase, the light illuminates and gives Torchy magical insights.
-Mr. Bumbledrop also builds a cardboard rocket ship, which allows the boy to soar through the heavens.
+Mr Bumbledrop also builds a cardboard rocket ship, which allows the boy to soar through the heavens.

 The brightest star in the night sky is Topsy Turvy Land, home of all of the abused and neglected toys that once belonged to naughty children.
 There, the toys spring to life and animals have the ability to speak.
 Everyone is at home in this mysterious world, with its lollipop fields, cream bun trees, and chocolate puddles.
-However, Torchy frequently goes to earth to visit Mr. Bumbledrop, get replacement batteries, and return with naughty children who need to learn a lesson.
+However, Torchy frequently goes to earth to visit Mr Bumbledrop, get replacement batteries, and return with naughty children who need to learn a lesson.
 In Topsy Turvy Land, humans shrink to the size of toys, and various children are subjected to the same horrors that they unleashed upon their playthings.